OriolFilter/Elphelt/Mu/Johnny/Thoughts/README.md

 When Johnny is going to hit berry with 5P/6P or whatever, you can use 5H to shoot at the berry/Johnny.

 Feels fine.

+Reminder that Johnny can still press 6K, MF, 2S, 2D, etc.

+If close enough, if he used 6H, and you used 5H too early, you can get counterhit, which is *no bueno*.